-The First Major COVID-19 Documentary Is a Brutal Watch
+‘76 Days’ Is Unwatchable Yet Utterly Compelling

 Photos: Wuhan under quarantine

 If 76 Days has a narrative, it’s about order being slowly and painfully reborn out of total confusion, of humanity reasserting itself in the face of an uncompassionate and destructive disease.
-The main characters are health-care workers, nurses and doctors who flit from patient to patient to try and stem a tide of death.
+The main characters are health-care workers, nurses and doctors who flit from patient to patient to try to stem a tide of death.
 It’s often difficult to distinguish between them in their hazmat suits.
 But, by the film’s end, their idiosyncrasies have started to emerge—patterns of speech, bedside manner—as the crisis before them shifts from constant triage to disease management.

 It is no spoiler to say that in 76 Days, a calmer reality eventually surfaces.
 Frightening situations, such as when a woman gives birth and has to be separated from her baby because she has COVID-19, find happy resolutions.
 Not everyone who is wheeled into a hospital dies.
 Though the film wasn’t sanctioned by the Chinese government, it isn’t critical or investigative in nature; the documentary serves more as a testament to the day-to-day efforts of hospital staff and doesn’t dig into China’s initial downplaying of the disease.
 Still, the camerawork is surreptitious in a way that’s sinister and thrilling; it plays like a covert visual dispatch from a quarantined city that Americans could only read about in the early months of the pandemic.